 I was given a Japanese calligraphy chest, circa mid-nineteenth century, probably carried on and off American ships led by Commodore Perry in 1853.
 Someone had carved an anchor on its side.
 Such barbed weights must have been intriguing, quite like briefcases.

 It is a dark wooden chest no larger than a US Army ordnance grenade box.

 Old lives, multiple secrets, aged coffin-wood.

 In the top section there is a secret compartment in which you can lift out a tray from the whole.

-Beneath is not another chamber but a very shallow section, only deep enough for secreting a special letter from an envoy or a lover.
-A fragrant missive perhaps, hidden from prying eyes but which can only be identified by scent.
-Or maybe poison, if you lick the envelope.
+Beneath is not another chamber but a very shallow section, only deep enough for secreting a special letter from a minister or a scribe.
+A persuasive missive perhaps, hidden from trusting eyes but which can only be identified by scent.
+Or maybe poison, if you lick the stamp.

 There are always these chambers of the heart made shallow by time, undiscoverable for their deep meaning.
 No longer secret, unsophisticated in the technological age, they become the logic of memory in its reinvestment of story.

 But how frivolous are books without the engagement of the writer in total desperation?